Toggle: English / Spanish

 - Positive skin test for suspected allergens on allergy tests

-If home-care measures do not help, you may need treatment by a health care provider.
-This may include:
+If home-care does not help, you may need to see a health care provider for treatments such as:

 - Antihistamine or anti-inflammatory drops

-Treatment often relieves symptoms, but they can return if you continue to be exposed to the allergen.
+Symptoms often go away with treatment.
+However, they can persist if you continue to be exposed to the allergen.

-Call for an appointment with your health care provider if you experience allergic conjunctivitis and it does not respond to over-the-counter treatment.
+Call your health care provider if you have symptoms of allergic conjunctivitis that do not respond to self-care steps and over-the-counter treatment.

 Bielory L, Friedlaender MH.
 Allergic conjunctivitis.
 Immunol Allergy Clin North Am.
 2008;28(1):43-58.

 Stock EL, Meisler DM.
 Vernal keratoconjunctivitis.
 In: Tasman W, Jaeger EA, eds.
-Duane's Ophthalmology On DVD-ROM.
-1st ed.
-Philadelphia, Pa: Lippincott Williams & Wilkins; 2012:chap 9.
+Duane's Ophthalmology.
+2013 ed.
+Philadelphia, PA: Lippincott Williams & Wilkins; 2013:vol 4;chap 9.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.